nationalarchives/code-club/README.md

 ## This week

-The next Code Club session is on 30 January, where we'll be looking at [Coding for accessibility](weeks/week_eight/plan.md)
+The next Code Club session is on 19 April, where we'll be looking at [work-based project technologies](weeks/week_nine/plan.md)

 ## High-level plan for coming months